About the Challenge

 The Smith Family

 So far we've raised $1,251,798 towards our goal of $1,500,000

 The Smith Family is a leading children’s education charity helping disadvantaged young Australians to succeed at school, so they can create better futures for themselves.

-Today, one in 10 Australian children lives in disadvantage *, where even life's basics are hard to come by.
+Today, 1 in 6 Australian children lives in disadvantage, where even life's basics are hard to come by.
 When families are experiencing financial disadvantage, children can fall behind in their learning, leaving them more vulnerable to experiencing hardship themselves later in life.

 Investing in the education of a disadvantaged child today has long-term benefits for them, their families and the communities they live in.
 By supporting a disadvantaged child to participate fully in their education, they can achieve better life outcomes overall.